apache/myfaces-tobago/readme.txt

 Building
 --------
-You need Maven2 (at least 2.0.3), Ant 1.6.5 and Java 5 to build Tobago.
+You need Maven2 (at least 2.0.3) and Java 5 to build Tobago.

 In the main directory you can use